flyteorg/flytesnacks/cookbook/docs/index.md

 (getting_started_flyte_cluster)=

-### Flyte Cluster Execution
+## Running Workflow in a Flyte Cluster

-To run your Flyte workflows on an actual Flyte cluster, spin up a local demo
+You can also use `pyflyte run` to execute workflows on a Flyte cluster.
+To do so, first spin up a local demo cluster:
-cluster:

 ```{prompt} bash $
 flytectl demo start